Skip to main content

 Depending on programming, the ambassadors will work from 1:00 p.m. to 9:00 p.m.
 Tuesday to Saturday or Wednesday to Sunday and be easily identifiable with branded t-shirts and sweaters.

-Should you require support, please reference the attached Who to Call Card.
+Should you require support, please reference the Who to Call Card

 Waterloo Region Police Service